PNG Police Recruitment 2023 Selection and Training Updates

 • Stage 7 - Training commences.

-Important: Note that this is not the formal recruitment process for the PNG Police Recruitment 2023.
+Important: Note that this is not the formal recruitment process for the PNG Police Recruitment.
 It is the standard recruitment process that many organisations use during recruitment and training.

 How long does police recruitment take?

-The police recruitment for this year ended on Friday the 20th of January 2023 which is the first step in the recruitment process.
+The police recruitment for the previous year ended on Friday the 20th of January which is the first step in the recruitment process.
 If you think about it, the first stage took about 5 weeks.

-Next, the recruitment agent or police trainers will screen the applications and shortlist the potential candidates for interview.
+Next, the recruitment agent or police trainers will screen the applications and shortlist the potential candidates for interviews.

 Then, the actual interview takes place.
 That means that either PNG Job Seek or Police, (whoever does the selection) will go through 30,000 applications.
 It is likely to take longer than anticipated.